xunker/panasonic_typewriter_interface/README.md

   from going crazy if no tabs have been set
   * ability to set tab-to-space count in serial console
 * mode button support
-  * long press triggers demo mode
+  * long press triggers demo while in "run" mode

 ### Want